zama-ai/concrete-ml/use_case_examples/resnet/README.md

 - `--run_experiment`: runs experiments with different `n_bits` and `rounding_threshold_bits` configurations.
 This can help in finding the optimal settings for the model.

-- `--dataset_cache_dir <path>`: specifies the path to the directory where the dataset is cached.
-If not provided, the dataset will be downloaded and cached in the default location.
+- `--dataset_cache_dir <path>`: specifies the path to the directory where the data-set is cached.
+If not provided, the data-set will be downloaded and cached in the default location.

 - `--num_images <number>`: specifies the number of images to process in the FHE execution.
 The default value is 1.
 Increasing this number will process more images but may take longer to execute.